Roman Tam: Career

 During the 1990s, he accepted many budding singers as his students.
 Some of whom that became famous included Shirley Kwan, Joey Yung and Ekin Cheng.
-He had sung many well-known solos and duets for various TV series including Below the Lion Rock, and the famous 1983 TVB TV series The Legend of the Condor Heroes main theme duet with Jenny Tseng.
+He had sung many well-known solos and duets for various TV series including the song Below the Lion Rock for the show Below the Lion Rock, and the famous 1983 TVB TV series The Legend of the Condor Heroes main theme duet with Jenny Tseng.